-Criterion 16: All surfactants used in the product must be anaerobically biodegradable in accordance with ISO 11734, relevant OECD tests, or shown on the most recent DID List, found at http://ec.europa.eu/environment/ecolabel/documents/did list/didlist part a en.pdf, as anaerobically biodegradable (marked with Y).
+Criterion 18: All surfactants used in the product must be anaerobically biodegradable in accordance with ISO 11734, relevant OECD (e.g. OECD 311 or equivalent testing methods) or shown on the most recent DID List, found at DID list (Part A), as anaerobically biodegradable (marked with Y).